 Framework, goals and outcomes

-Our proposed framework is a pathway to this vision.
-We want to know your opinions on the chosen values and principles for the strategic framework and how it will inform goals and outcomes.
+Our proposed framework would be the pathway to this vision.
+So we also wanted to know your opinions on the chosen values and principles for the strategic framework and how it would inform goals and outcomes.

 Combining Mātauranga Māori and science, the framework depends on the mātāpono (values) of each.
-They will help guide the behaviours and monitoring systems to acheive what we set out to do.
+They will help guide the behaviours and monitoring systems to achieve what we set out to do.